 If you haven’t already noticed, the number of people landing on your site is distressingly small.
 You need to be sure these people have the opportunity to engage in every way they want as they will be gone very soon.
 Good luck in keeping them long enough to even hear your latest song in entirety.
 Think about what you would want if you picked up a CD in a store and had no idea who the act was.
 What would help you decide if you were in or out?

 I would want to know what sort of music.
 That is hard to pop on a cover but if you wear a Cowboy hat or look like Adam Ant then I have a good idea.
 You can show the people in your band.
 You can tell me what instruments they play*.
 I may scan lyrics because if they are all about muthaf#@kers n bitches then I’m not down with that.
 I will look at the Producer and backing players.
 If you have Mick Karn playing Bass then I’m twice as interested (well thrice seeing as he is dead).
 I will even look at who wrote the songs.
 Overall I create a kind of sense of who you are from all those cues.
 Use them well.

 When people arrive on your website make it really clear what you do.
 Show your latest record (which should be no older than 6 months).
 Explain your box by telling a story – a truly human one (without false heart-string pulling).

 Once people leave your site, hope they have your record and start talking.
 If someone who knows me tells me to have a look at your new record I am far more likely to show up.
 Your 15 seconds starts now…

 If you don’t know how to do this stuff then ask.
 There are people who know how to help you explain your box so other people can make sense of you.

-* may just be me but I never trust a musician who plays 57 instruments.
+*I never trust a musician who plays 57 instruments.
 Keep it simple – at least on the surface.
 I’m listening to a Miles Davis CD right now (first time ever!) and I have a sneaky feeling he could have covered every instrument on this record but we know him as a horn player.
 Makes him easy to place.